-Sexually Transmitted Diseases (STDs) affect men and women of all backgrounds and economic levels.
-Even though the United States has made progress in decreasing the number of cases through better testing and risk-reduction education, there is still an estimated 19 million new cases of STDs reported each year.
+Sexually Transmitted Diseases (STDs) affect men and women of all ages, backgrounds, and economic status.
+Even though the United States has made progress in decreasing the number of cases through better testing procedures, sexual partner testing/treatment, and risk-reduction education, there are still an estimated 19 million new cases of STDs reported each year.
 HIV/AIDS, chlamydia, gonorrhea, pelvic inflammatory disease (PID), syphilis, and chancroid are the STDs reportable by law in the state of Utah.
 Hospitals, laboratories, physicians, and clinics are mandated to report these diseases to the local health department.

-The Communicable Disease Surveillance and Control - STD/HIV program ensures that all reported infected individuals have an interview with a public health nurse to:
+The STD/HIV program strives to ensure that all reported infected individuals have an interview with a public health nurse to: